 Commerzbank AG is a global banking and financial services company founded in 1870 with its headquarters in Frankfurt, Germany.
 For many years the company has supported both top sports and Sport for All activities nationally, and internationally.
 The TAFISA headquarters is housed by Commerzbank.

-The German Olympic Sports Confederation ('Deutscher Olympischer Sportbund', DOSB) is the non-governmental umbrella organization of German sport.
+The German Olympic Sports Confederation ('Deutscher Olympischer Sportbund', DOSB) is the non-governmental umbrella organisation of German sport.
 It was founded on May 20, 2006, resulting from the merger of the German Sports Confederation (DSB) and the National Olympic Committee for Germany.
 Along with being a founding TAFISA member, the DOSB remains a strong supporter.

 The European Commission is the executive of the European Union and promotes its general interest, including promoting and supporting opportunities for Europeans participate in Sport for All and physical activity.
 TAFISA and the Commission have been working closely together for many years, including on cooperative projects on Health Enhancing Physical Activity, SportCityNet, Project Recall, the European Week of Sport Toolbox, and many others.
-TAFISA als holds a seat on the European Commission’s High Level Working Group on Grassroots Sport.
+TAFISA also holds a seat on the European Commission’s High Level Working Group on Grassroots Sport.

 c/o Commerzbank / Filiale Höchst